Sivothajan/projects.scs.pdn.ac.lk/public/assets/README.md

 2. Frontend Framework
    - React.js with Vite for enhanced development experience
+   - React Router for client-side navigation
+   - Component-based architecture for reusability and maintainability
    - CSS Modules for component-level styling
    - Focus on modern JavaScript features and best practices